osg-htc/networking/docs/network-troubleshooting/osg-debugging-document.md

 The following command will invoke updates to the yum system, and also prepare the newly installed perfSONAR repository:

-sudo yum update
+yum update

 - **Search for Tools**

 Yum can be searched in the following manner:

-sudo yum search TOOLNAME
+yum search TOOLNAME

 - **Install Tools**

 Yum can install tools in a similar fashion, the following command will install the client libraries:

-sudo yum install owamp-client bwctl-client ndt-client
+yum install owamp-client bwctl-client ndt-client

 Note that some other tools may be pulled in automatically.
 Note that iperf and nuttcp are required for BWCTL to work.